Please click here if you do not see a Nav Frame at left

 To make your face visible, all you have to do is be there and say "hello."
 I mean, does it get any easier than that?

 To get somebody else to talk, all you have to do is ask a solicitous question.
 Do not try to talk about yourself.
-Just ask them something about their current project.
+Just ask them something about their current projects.

 This, too, is really easy.
 All you have to do is to not do a typical wannabe trick.
 Do not talk about yourself.
-Do not say you want a break.
+Do not say you need someone to give you a break.
 Do not ask for a job.
 Do not ask them to look at your portfolio.
 Do not force your résumé or demo disc on anyone.
 Instead, try this...

 Wrong: "I really admired that game you produced.
 I'm looking for a job."